 For instance, by using field service applications your workforce can access information offline when offsite, improving their productivity.
 By adopting microservices and generating APIs, you can develop applications with data analytics and dashboards enabling the onsite workforce to achieve faster, data-driven planning, production, and service.

-To develop and deploy applications at a speed aligned to enterprise demands manufacturers are widely adopting rapid application development platforms.
+To develop and deploy applications at a speed aligned to enterprise demands manufacturers are widely adopting rapid application development platform.
 Here’s how low-code platforms empower manufacturing leaders in mastering the fourth industrial revolution:

 - Digitizes and simplifies the supply chain – With the need to simplify the supply chain and ensure vendors have more control and accessibility over inventory, manufacturers are digitizing their processes.
 Low-code platforms help to build smart applications that enable manufacturers and vendors to better manage supply and operations planning, optimize logistics and inventory management, and provide actionable business intelligence that improves decision making.

 - Accelerates application development to create connected factories – To achieve the transformation required to create data-driven, smart factories, rapid application development is a key enabler.
 Low-code No-code platforms empower manufacturing leaders, developers, and IT teams to create a connected enterprise by enabling the development of different types of applications such as field service apps and core business apps.

 - Improves operational efficiency and worker productivity – There are several tasks on the factory floor and offsite which are rudimentary and repetitive.
 To improve efficiency and save time spent by workers on activities such as invoice and claims processing, order management, and supply chain management, low-code tools help to automate tasks.
 By developing web and mobile applications, data is accessible instantly and is shared seamlessly between teams, augmenting their productivity.
 It also improves efficiency by reducing data entry errors and providing access to critical data at the right time.